This Day in History: May 15

 On this day, May 15 …

-2014: President Barack Obama dedicates the National Sept.
-11 Memorial Museum deep beneath ground zero, calling it a symbol that says of America: "Nothing can ever break us."
+2014: President Barack Obama dedicates the National September 11 Memorial & Museum deep beneath Ground Zero, calling it a symbol that says of America: "Nothing can ever break us."

 Also on this day: